-lights - the greater light to governo the day and the lesser light to governp the night.
-He also made the stars. q 17God set them in the vault of the sky to give light on the earth, to govern the day and the night, r and to separate light from darkness.
+And God said, "Let there be lights in the vault of the sky to separate the day from the 1:14 night, and let them serve as signsm to mark sacred times,n and days and years, and let them be lights in the vault of the sky to give light on the earth."
+And it was so.
+God made two great lights - the greater light to govern° the day and the lesser light to governp the night.
+He also made the stars. q God set them in the vault of the sky to give light on the earth, to govern the day and the night, r and to separate light from darkness.
 And God saw that it was good.
-And there was evening, and there was morning - the fourth day.
+19 And there was evening, and there was morning - the fourth day.

-And God said, "Let the water teem with living creatures, and let birds fly above the earth across the vault of the sky."
-So God created the great creatures of the sea and every living thing with which the water teems and that moves about in it, according to their kinds, and every winged bird according to its kind.
+And God said, "Let the water teem with living creatures, and let birds fly above the earth across the vault of the sky," So God created the great creatures of the sea and every living thing with which the water teems and that moves about in it, s according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.
-God blessed them and said, "Be fruitful and increase in number and fill the water in the seas, and let the birds increase on the earth." t 23And there was evening, and there was morning - the fifth day.
+God blessed them and said, "Be fruitful and increase in number 1:22 and fill the water in the seas, and let the birds increase on the earth." t 23 And there was evening, and there was morning - the fifth day.

 And God said, "Let the land produce living creatures according to their kinds: the livestock, the creatures that move along the ground, and the wild animals, each according to its kind."
 And it was so.
-God made the wild animalsa according to their kinds, the livestock according to their kinds, and all the creatures that move along the ground according to their kinds.
+God made the wild animalsu according to 1:25 their kinds, the livestock according to their kinds, and all the creatures that move along the ground according to their kinds.
 And God saw that it was good.

-Then God said, "Let usv make mankind in our image, " in our likeness, so that they may rulex over the fish in the sea and the birds in
+Then God said, "Let us" make mankind in our image, " in our likeness, so that they may rule vover the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground."

-DAYS OF CREATION

-First Day......
-Light (so there was light and darkness)

-Second Day...
-Sky and water (waters separated)

-Third Day...
-Land and seas (waters gathered); vegetation

-Fourth Day...
-Sun, moon, and stars (to govern the day and the night and to mark seasons, days, and years)

-Fifth Day...
-Fish and birds (to fill the waters and the sky)

-Sixth Day...
-Animals (to fill the earth)

-Man and woman (to care for the earth and to commune with God)

-God considered all he had made to be very good

-Seventh Day ......God rested and blessed the seventh day
+So God created mankind in his own image. in the image of God he created them; male and female he created them.

+a 26 Probable reading of the original Hebrew text (see Syriac); Masoretic Text the earth sPs 104:25-26 ver 28; Ge 8:17 vPs 100:3 wGe 9:6: Jas 3:9 y1Co 11:7 zGe 5:2; Mt 19:4\; Mk 10:6

+Ps 74·16 mJer 10:2 PPs 136:9 qJob 38:7,31-32; Ps 8:3; Isa 40:26 Jer 33:20.25

+"Jer 27:5

+DAYS OF CREATION First Day.
+Light (so there was light and darkness) Second Day Sky and water (waters separated) Third Day Land and seas (waters gathered); vegetation Fourth Day Fifth Day Fish and birds (to fill the waters and the sky) Sixth Day Animals (to fill the earth) Man and woman (to care for the earth and to commune with God) God considered all he had made to be very good Seventh Day God rested and blessed the seventh day